Esri/calcite-design-system/readme.md

 # Calcite Components

-Shared Web Components for Esri's Calcite Design Systems.
-To see the components in action, [view the documentation](https://developers.arcgis.com/calcite-design-system/components/).
+Calcite Components, part of Esri's Calcite Design System, is a rich library of flexible, framework-agnostic web components for building applications.
+View the [documentation](https://developers.arcgis.com/calcite-design-system/components/) for component descriptions, examples, and API reference, which includes properties, slots, styles, and themes.

-## Installation
+## Use the CDN

-The simplest way to set up the components in your project is to add the following tags in the head of your HTML document:
+The most common approach for loading Calcite Components is to use the version hosted on the CDN.
+The components can be loaded via `<script>` and `<link>` tags in the head of your HTML document:

 ```html
 <script